juju/docs/src/en/charms-constraints.md

 otherwise unspecified.
 Changes to constraints do not affect any unit that has already been assigned to a machine.

-Constraint can be set by the `juju set-constraints` command, taking an optional `--service` arg, and any number of `key=value` pairs.
+Constraints can be set by the `juju set-constraints` command, taking an optional `--service` arg, and any number of `key=value` pairs.
 When the service name is specified, the constraints are set on that service; otherwise they are set on the environment.